AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/create-asset-rule.md

 1. For each value on the left, enter or select the value to use in its place in the text field on the right.

-   If the asset rule is based on an asset type, select in the text field to display a list of measurements or properties that are defined in the asset type and select the value to map to the token value.
+   If the asset rule is based on an asset type, select the text field to display a list of measurements or properties that are defined in the asset type and select the value to map to the token value.
 If the asset rule is not based on a type, then you must manually enter the values for each of the mappings.

    In this example, `PHI` is mapped to `Philadelphia`, and `SL` is mapped to `San Leandro`.